 • Tbase is the base temperature (°C or °F)

 To calculate the degree days, add the maximum temperature for the day to the minimum temperature for the day.
 Divide the result by 2 to get the average temperature for the day.
-Subtract the base temperature from the average temperature to get the degree days.
+Subtract the base temperature from the average temperature to get the signed degree-day value (DD).

 What is a Degree Day?